How To Connect Your Computer Directly to the Internet

 Power adapter type 2

 This cable plugs into the network port on your computer, it should be the only spot it will fit in.
 If your computer is cabled to your router, then you will have to unplug that cable to free the port up to plug it in.

-Some newer laptop computers may be missing the network port, which is more common in those looks over function super thin ones, but you can get a USB adapter to add this sometimes vital port in if one wasn’t already included with it
+Some newer laptop computers may be missing the network port, but you can purchase a USB adapter with an ethernet port.

 Registering Your Computer to Get an IP Address to Allow for Online Access